-- interpretation of the Constitution (S51(xxix) in particular) by the High Court illustrative examples Koowarta 1982 and Tasmania Dams Case 1983 - High Court judgements in favour of the Commonwealth.
-Illustrative example: Vertical Fiscal Imbalance - referral of power (S51(xxxvii)) - referendums 1967 referendum as an example of a successful one and 1999 as an unsuccessful one - complementary legislation and the role of Council of Australian Governments (COAG).
+- interpretation of the Constitution (S51(xxix) in particular) by the High Court illustrative example Tasmania Dams Case 1983 - High Court judgements in favour of the Commonwealth.
+Illustrative example: First Uniform Tax Case 1942 - referral of power (S51(xxxvii)) - referendums 1967 referendum as an example of a successful one and 1999 as an unsuccessful one.